-Product Name: Exposed Internal Lining
+Product Name: Paperfaced Internal Lining

-saveBOARD Exposed pre-finished internal wall & ceiling lining is a unique design feature for any residential or commercial project.
-The core of the product is made from shredded and compressed composite packaging, which can be seen through the transparent facing sheet.
-Aesthetically it allows the occupants to see the makeup of the board, while giving the user a sustainable and superior performing product.
+saveBOARD Paperfaced internal wall & ceiling lining is an alternative to plasterboard for any residential or commercial projects.
+The core of the product is made from shredded and compressed composite packaging, covered with a recycled facing paper.